MartinKondor/positron/README.md

 # ⚡ Positron

-Blazingly fast deep learning library for Python.
+Blazingly fast _functional_ deep learning library for Python.

 The main focus of Positron is to implement functions that are common (or rare) in Linear Algebra, but are not in Numpy by default.